hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 #### Combine Phase

-In Hazelcast the combine phase also is optional but highly recommended to use to lower traffic.
-In the combine phase multiple key-value pairs with the same key are collected and combined to an intermediate result before being send to the reducers.
+In the combine phase multiple key-value pairs with the same key are collected and combined to an intermediate result before being send to the reducers. **Also in Hazelcast the combine phase is optional but highly recommended to use to lower traffic.**

 In terms of the word-count example this can be explained using the sentences "Saturn is a planet but the Earth is a planet, too".
 As shown above we would send two key-value pairs (planet, 1).
 The registered combiner now